 One of the most crucial factors when hunting is to stay unseen and unnoticed by your target.
-However, how can you do that with squeaky boots?
-They are not only annoying but can also draw unwanted attention and can even cost you your game.

 Thankfully, there are many methods you can try in order stop the squeaking of your shoes or boots.
 Scroll down to find out the possible reasons behind this problem and how to stop boots from squeaking!